docgeni/docgeni/docs/en-us/guides/basic/nav-menu.md

 }
 ```

-### Dropdown navigation
+### Dropdown navigation <label>2.8.0+</label>

-To group several top-level nav entries under one navbar item, leave the parent `path` empty and list children in `items`.
-The navbar renders a dropdown; each child keeps its own route.
+To group several top-level entries under one navbar item, set the parent `path` to an empty string and list children in `items`.
+The navbar treats this as a dropdown: the parent is display-only with no route; each child keeps its own route.

+A nav item renders as a dropdown when:

+- `path` is `''` (or unset in a way that does not resolve to a routable path)
+- `items` has at least one child

+#### Configure in `navs`

+Declare the parent and children in `.docgenirc.ts` `navs`.
+Docs-derived top-level navs are appended by default; with a `null` placeholder, unmatched docs navs insert at that position.
+Docs navs whose `path` matches a child in `items` are **merged** into that child (subfolders and pages; config fields such as `title` win on conflict).

 ```ts
 export default {